slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"The teachers of morality speak like angels, but live like men."
 -- Sam Johnson*

-> *"Compassion is the basis of morality."
--- Arthur Schopenhauer*

-> *"Morality, like art, means drawing a line someplace."
--- Oscar Wilde*

-> *"There are causes worth dying for, but none worth killing for."
--- Albert Camus*

 > *"The first thing a man will do for his ideals is lie."
 -- Joseph Schumpeter*

-> *"Men never do evil so cheerfully and completely as when they do it from religious conviction."
--- Blaise Pascal*

-> *"The hottest places in hell are reserved for those who, in times of great moral crisis, maintain their neutrality."
--- Dante Alighieri*

-> *"Fanaticism is always a sign of repressed doubt."
--- Carl Jung*

-> *"Hell is empty and all the devis are here."
--- William Shakespeare*

-> *"To have the right to do a thing is not at all the same as being right in doing it."
--- G.K.
-Chesterton*

 > *"Reality TV to me is the museum of social decay."
 -- Gary Oldman*